-2 Methodology
+2 METHODOLOGY

-We begin by setting out the key research questions in Section 2.1, then outline the casecontrol study design in Section 2.2.
+We begin by setting out the key research questions in Section 2.1, then outline the case-control study design in Section 2.2.
 We discuss the data collection and classification approach in Section 2.3.
 The collected data and analysis scripts are publicly available for replication purposes at doi:10.7910/DVN/25608.
-The methodology is a key contribution of the paper, since applying case-control studies to cybersecurity is new, and, we believe, a promising way to measure security in many other contexts.